-In the coupled regime the topography of the range can be seen to develop into a nearly parabolic graded geometry (Fig. 5b).
-This graded form is attained after 2- 3 My and reflects some dynamic equilibrium with the topographic rate of uplift being nearly constant over the range.
-Rates of denudation and of tectonic uplift can be seen to be also relatively constant over the range domain.
-Geometries for which the denudation rate is constant over the range are nearly parabolic since they are defined by nudation over the range (h is also function of du/dt, etc.).
+Integration of this expression yields a parabolic expression for $h = x^2 (de/dt)/2k + C_1 x + C_0$, with C_1 and C_0 being constants to be defined from boundary conditions.
+The graded geometries obtained in the experiments slightly deviate from parabolic curves because they do not exactly correspond to uniform denudation over the range (h is also function of du/dt, etc.).
 This simple consideration does however suggest that the overall shape of graded geometries is primarily controlled by the erosion law.
-We then made computations assuming nonlinear diffusion laws, in order to test whether the setting of the coupled regime might depend on the erosion law.
-We considered nonlinear erosion laws, in which the increase of transport capacity downslope is modelled by a 1st order or 2nd order nonlinear diffusion (Eq.
-4).
-For a given shortening rate, experiments that yield similar erosion rates over the range lead to the same evolution ("erosional collapse", "subsurface collapse", or "mountain growth") whatever is the erosion law.
+We then made computations assuming non linear diffusion laws, in order to test whether the setting of the coupled regime might depend on the erosion law.
+We considered nonlinear erosion laws, in which the increase of transport capacity downslope is modelled by a 1st order or 2d order non linear diffusion (Equation 4).
+For a given shortening rate, experiments that yield similar erosion rates over the range lead to the same evolution ("erosional collapse", "subsurface collapse" or "mountain growth") whatever is the erosion law.
 It thus appears that the emergence of the coupled regime does not depend on a particular erosion law but rather on the intensity of erosion relative to the effective viscosity of the lower crust.
-By contrast, the graded geometries obtained in the mountain growth regime strongly depend on the erosion law (Fig. 5d).
-The first order diffusion law leads to more realistic, than parabolic, "triangular" ranges whereas the 2nd order diffusion leads to plateau-like
+By contrast, the graded geometries obtained in the mountain growth regime strongly depend on the erosion law (Fig. 10).
+The first order diffusion law leads to more realistic, than parabolic, "triangular" ranges whereas the 2d order diffusion leads to plateau-like geometries.
+It appears that the graded geometry of a range may reflect the macroscopic characteristics of erosion.
+It might therefore be possible to infer empirical macroscopic laws of erosion from the topographic profiles across mountain belts provided that they are in a graded form.